|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Ice Cream is nice but fruit and ice cream is next level goodness!
 Most people do not associate ice cream with Indian cuisine but there are a fair few ice cream flavors that are uniquely Indian.
-Sitaphal (Hindi for Custard Apple) is a lovely, le) is a lovely, exotic fruit that is common in India and when in season, a great ingredient to add to or serve with any ice cream.
+Sitaphal (Hindi for Custard Apple) is a lovely, exotic fruit that is common in India and when in season, a great ingredient to add to or serve with any ice cream.
 I love the slightly grainy texture it brings to Sitaphal Ice Cream!